AlaAltayeb/Cyclistic-bike-share-analysis-case-stud/README.md

 FROM
 `Cyclistic_bike.Cyclistic_Copy`;

-#count how many rows you would be deleting
+# Count how many rows you would be deleting

 SELECT